xavier-cr1/clickup-mcp-server/docs/api-reference.md

   - Retrieve subtasks with `subtasks: true` parameter on `get_task` or `get_tasks`
   - Create subtasks by setting `parent` parameter with parent task ID on `create_task`
   - Multi-level subtasks are supported (subtasks can have their own subtasks)
+- **Date Parameters**:
+  - `dueDate`: When the task is due (deadline)
+  - `startDate`: When work on the task should begin
+  - Both support natural language expressions (e.g., "now", "today", "tomorrow at 9am")
+  - Date ranges can be specified using `start of today` and `end of today`

 ### Examples